 Water in motion engages our senses; it's beautiful to look at, relaxing to hear, thrilling to touch, and restorative to our bodies and spirits.
 A swimming pool with a water feature or waterfall is a water-on-water experience that serves as a focal point and lures you into its environment.
 Just like other elements of your property, you want to choose water features that complement your home's and pool's architectural style.
 They should also fit within your budget and personal taste.

 Think about proportion and scale when selecting a pool or spa water feature, making sure that a fountain or fixture is not too monumental for the size of your pool and yard.
 If it's an existing pool, is the shape geometric or freeform?
 Rocks, real or faux, look best with curvilinear, naturalistic-shaped pools, while more simple architectural features enhance a modern or rectangular shape.
 Unless it is a very basic water feature, hire a pool builder, electrician, plumber, or pool technician to install a fountain or waterfall.

 Types of Water Features

 Learn the different kinds of water features before shopping and consult a professional to make sure it's logistically possible to install certain types; some just may not work with your pool, while others may create a water world beyond your imagination.
 The main types of features include:

-- Rain Curtain: A narrow and often wide sheet or curtain of water usually mounted on a wall, pergola roof, or overhang, that falls into the pool.
+- Rain curtain: A narrow and often wide sheet or curtain of water is usually mounted on a wall, pergola roof, or overhang, that falls into the pool.

 - Scupper: Similar to a sconce, a scupper is a slot or spout that is attached to a wall or pedestal.
 Water flow styles include chute, trough, and sheet.